Drinking in public: Canada

 In Quebec, laws on the consumption of alcohol in public are more relaxed than in the rest of Canada.
 Most notably, in Montreal, alcohol may be consumed in public parks when accompanied by food which can include snacks.
-Generally, the police will not check if you have food on you with your drinks in public parks.
-Mount Royal is generally the public park where drinking rules are very relaxed, with police never checking if you have some sort of food on you while drinking.
+Generally, the police will not check for food accompanying alcoholic drinks in public parks.
+Mount Royal is generally the public park where drinking rules are very relaxed, with police never checking if food is present with alcoholic drinks.
 However, drinking while riding public transit is forbidden.

-In Alberta, 2020 amendments to the Gaming, Liquor and Cannabis Act enabled municipalities to designate locations within public parks where individuals may consume alcohol without being accompanied by a meal.
+In Alberta, 2020 amendments to the Gaming, Liquor, and Cannabis Act enabled municipalities to designate locations within public parks where individuals may consume alcohol without being accompanied by a meal.

 Chile

-Drinking in public is illegal in Chile, though it is tolerated during New Year's Eve.
+Chile has one of the highest alcohol consumption rates in the Americas.
+Efforts to mitigate alcohol-related harm frequently encounter opposition from the alcohol industry, policymakers, and the public.
+While public drinking is generally prohibited in Chile, it is an exception during New Year's Eve.
+According to Article 25 of the Alcohol Law, consuming alcoholic beverages in streets, roads, squares, walkways, and other public areas is forbidden.

 China

-Drinking in public is most commonly accepted.